xave-finance/amm-v1/Deployment.md

 2. Deploy USDC assimilator

-    **Pre deployment:** if deploying to other networks aside from mainnet, update the hardcoded USDC & orcle address in `UsdcToUsdAssimilator.sol` first with the correct USDC address on the chosen network before running the below command
+    **Pre deployment:** if deploying to other networks aside from mainnet, update the hardcoded USDC & orcle address (in checksum format) in `UsdcToUsdAssimilator.sol` first with the correct USDC address on the chosen network before running the below command

     ```
     > yarn deploy:<network>:2